Mary Joan Hagigh, a retired social worker and registered nurse, died June 24 from complications of a fractured hip at Emeritus Towson Assisted Living.

-In addition to her husband of 57 years and her daughter, Mrs. Hagigh is survived by three sons, David Hagigh of Falls Church, Va., Tom Hagigh of Severna Park and Jaleh Hagigh of Chapel Hill, N.C.; another daughter, Ellen Hagigh of Baltimore; two sisters, Catherine Wall and Harriet Juel, both of Clinton, Conn.; and six grandchildren.
+In addition to her husband of 54 years and her daughter, Mrs. Hagigh is survived by two sons, David Hagigh of Falls Church, Va., Tom Hagigh of Severna Park; two other daughters, Ellen Hagigh of Baltimore and Jaleh Hagigh of Chapel Hill, N.C.; two sisters, Catherine Wall and Harriet Juel, both of Clinton, Conn.; and six grandchildren.

 An earlier version of this article incorrectly stated the year the couple moved to Baltimore, where Mrs. Hagigh's master's degree in social work was earned, the number of years Mr. and Mrs. Hagigh were married and the gender of survivor Jaleh Hagigh.
 The Sun regrets the errors.